Prompt Library · 36 prompts

 2. 3-5 restaurants you recommend (local, not tourist traps)

-4. What I absolutely must not miss
+4. What I absolutely shouldn't miss

 PR-02